Skip to product information

 Taxes included.
 Shipping calculated at checkout.

 Part of an incredible series of books put out by Studio Vista documenting the Blues, a series which was edited by Paul Oliver.
-This particular edition is about Blue-singer, songwriter, piano and guitar player, William Bunch (1902-1941).
-Who was well-known as Peetie Wheatstraw, the Devil's Son-in-Law and the High Sheriff from Hell.
-Long recognised by connoisseurs as one of the most influential blues people of all time.
+This particular edition is about Blues-singer, songwriter, piano and guitar player, William Bunch (1902-1941).
+Who was well known as Peetie Wheatstraw, the Devil's Son-in-Law and the High Sheriff from Hell.
+Long recognised by connoisseurs of the genre as one of the most influential blues people of all time.

 His life and work are little known to the broader public.
-Blues scholar Paul Garon's important and abundantly illustrated study - drawing on his own extensive interviews with Wheatstraw's relatives, and fellow musicians - brings the exciting Whatstraw saga to life at last.
-With insight and imagination, Garon explores Peetie Wheatstraw's crucial role not only in blues history, but also in African American urban mythology, and - via a penetrating analysis of song lyrics - his appreciable contributions to blues poetry and to vernacular surrealism.
+Blues scholar Paul Garon's important and abundantly illustrated study, drawing on his own extensive interviews with Wheatstraw's relatives, and fellow musicians, brings the exciting Wheatstraw saga to life at last.
+Garon explores Peetie Wheatstraw's crucial role not only in blues history, but also in African American urban mythology, and his appreciable contributions to blues poetry and surrealism.

 A really beautiful and important little book.